-One theory is that chewing gum causes brain waves similar to those of relaxed people.
-Another is that chewing gum promotes blood flow to the brain.
+One possible explanation is that chewing gum causes brain waves similar to those of relaxed people.
+Another is that chewing gum promotes blood flow to your brain.

 Additionally, one recent study found that stress relief was greatest when people chewed more strongly (12).